tourn/subcl/README.md

 ---------
 - podcasts
 - search-playlist command or something similar
-- shuffle trigger, to shuffle the entries before adding them to the playlist
 - logging / integration of notification system for error messages which can't be sent to tty
 - make search command more useful